modhtanmay/30-Day-May-LeetCoding-Challenge/README.md

 # 30-Day-May-LeetCoding-Challenge
-Solutions of 30 Day May LeetCoding Solutions in JAVA
+Solutions of 30 Day May LeetCoding in JAVA
+Fill Free to fork in other languages.